 After hiking to Avalanche Lake our first afternoon in town, we knew we wanted a less-popular hike for our second outing, so we chose something long and steep.
 Success!
 Not many people at all were hiking to Sperry Chalet.
 It’s a tough 6.3-mile climb to the historic chalet–where you can spend the night!
 It was peaceful and lovely and we welcomed the solitude after the scene on the Avalanche Lake trail.

 Like I said: meditate, emotionally prepare yourself, and drive the scenic Going-to-the-Sun Road.
-Currently, with the closures related to stupid Covid, you can drive as far as Rising Sun and then you have to turn back.
 The views along the way, from the car window and from the overlooks, are stunning.
 The above photo is of Wild Goose Island in Saint Mary Lake.

 Be sure to check the park website for road status and to learn if you need a reservation to drive Going-to-the-Sun Road during your trip dates.
 When we visited after Labor Day, road reservations were still required for most of the road, but if you get to the checkpoint early (before 6am) or late (after 4pm) you can proceed without a reservation.

 This is a list in progress, but we know for sure what our #1 wishlist hike is for next visit: hike the Highline Trail all the way to the Loop.
 It involves a shuttle, so we’ll have to do some careful planning in order to not leave Bugsy hanging out alone in the Airstream for too long.